Upcoming Events |

 | Weekly on Wednesdays — |

 We the People Wednesdays is a weekly event combining community singing, educational presentations about threats to our democracy, and successes in fighting those threats, along with simple actions anyone can take to stand against tyranny.
-Join in at 5:3pm every Wednesday at 6900 Stenton Avenue, Mt.
-Airy.
+Please note: We The People Wednesdays is returning to its warm weather home and earlier start time - at the High Point Cafe at the Richard Allens Lane Train Station for an hour of music and inspiration.

 We the People Website | Email | Instagram | Facebook